decentraland/adr/content/ADR-282-inspector.md

    - Handles asset metadata and thumbnails
    - Controls asset lifecycle (create, rename, delete)

+The Data Layer has two implementations:

+1. **Local (In-Memory):**

+   - Used for development and testing
+   - Stores all state in memory
+   - No network communication required
+   - Fast and suitable for local development

+2. **Remote (Protobuf):**
+   - Used in production environments
+   - Communicates over network using protobuf messages
+   - Supports WebSocket transport
+   - Enables integration with remote services

-The Data Layer is implemented as a protobuf-defined RPC service to ensure type safety and versioning:
+The remote Data Layer is implemented as a protobuf-defined RPC service to ensure type safety and versioning:

 ```protobuf
 service DataService {